ldrozdz93/dyno/README.md

 # Custom storage policy
 ## Polymorphism without heap - on_stack<> storage
-##### Non-boilerplate stack-based polimorphism can be easily achived using this fork of Dyno.
+##### Non-boilerplate stack-based polymorphism can be easily achived using this fork of Dyno.
 This __Dyno__ fork lets you use __runtime polymorphism with no dynamic memory allocation__.
 In the following example, using a `boost::container::static_vector`, all type-erased objects are kept directly on stack:
 ```c++
 using namespace dyno::macro;